cardinalblue/TechDocs/ios/xctest_and_ocmock.md

 ### Split the test method with `given`, `when`, `then`

-- `given` : sets up the environments and input variables.
+- `given` : set up the environment and input variables.
-- `when` : contains the code we want test.
+- `when`  : contain the code we want to test.
-- `then` : checks the result of our action.
+- `then`  : check the result of our action.

 ```
 - (void)testThatItDoesURLEncoding